 With props you bet on things that will happen during the fight, or on something related to one of the fighter's performances.

-Say, for example, if two boxers like Anthony Joshua and Tyson Fury are going head-to-head, you could make one of the following prop bets
+Say two boxers like Anthony Joshua and Tyson Fury are going head-to-head.
+You could make one of the following prop bets:

 - Anthony Joshua Over/Under 3.5 knockdowns